-StealthXTM Exosome Program Updates
+Exosome Program Updates

-- Announced that our StealthXTM exosome-based multivalent vaccine for the prevention of SARS-CoV-2 has been selected to be part of Project NextGen, an initiative by the U.S. Department of Health and Human Services to advance a pipeline of new, innovative vaccines. - Currently, our vaccine candidate is in the manufacturing phase with current plans to deliver it to NIAID by late 2024. - Under the terms of the collaboration, Capricor will supply the investigational product and NIAID's Division of Microbiology and Infectious Diseases will conduct the trial. - Next steps: NIAID plans to initiate the Phase 1 clinical study with our StealthXTM vaccine, subject to regulatory approval in late 2024 or early 2025.
+- Announced that our proprietary StealthXTM exosome-based multivalent vaccine (StealthXTM vaccine) for the prevention of SARS-CoV-2 was selected to be part of Project NextGen, an initiative by the U.S. Department of Health and Human Services to advance a pipeline of new, innovative vaccines. - As part of Project NextGen, NIAID, part of the National Institutes of Health, will conduct and fund a Phase 1 clinical trial with our StealthXTM vaccine. - Under the terms of the collaboration, Capricor will supply the investigational product and NIAID's Division of Microbiology and Infectious Diseases (DMID) will conduct the trial. - If NIAID finds that our StealthXTM vaccine meets its criteria for safety and efficacy, they may consider our program for a funded Phase 2.

-- Presented data at the American Society of Gene and Cell Therapy 27th Annual Meeting. - Highlights from the presentation included preclinical data showing a potential exosome-based approach for the treatment of arginase-1 deficiency (ARG1-D), a rare genetic metabolic disease characterized by complete or partial lack of the enzyme arginase in the liver and red blood cells.
-The data from this preclinical study further characterize our StealthXTM exosome platform. - Presented data at the International Society of Extracellular Vesicles Annual Meeting 2024. - Highlights from the abstract included preclinical data showing targeted cargo delivery to the lower limbs of mice by exosomes carrying a muscle targeting moiety by intravenous injection. - Presented data at the International Society for Cell & Gene Therapy 2024 Meeting. - Highlights from the abstract included preclinical data showing targeted delivery of ASOs using exosomes leads to exon skipping.
+- Currently, in collaboration with an undisclosed pharmaceutical company, we are also investigating the therapeutic application of our StealthXTM exosome platform. - Presented data in an oral presentation at the American Society of Gene and Cell Therapy (ASGCT) 27th Annual Meeting.
+The findings highlight a potential exosome-based approach for the treatment of arginase-1 deficiency (ARG1-D), a rare genetic metabolic disease characterized by complete or partial lack of the enzyme arginase in the liver and red blood cells.
+The data from this preclinical study further characterize our StealthXTM exosome platform. - Presented data at the International Society of Extracellular Vesicles (ISEV) Annual Meeting 2024.
+Highlights from the abstract included data showing targeted cargo delivery to mouse lower limbs by exosomes carrying a muscle targeting moiety by intravenous injection.